About Sign-In Partners – CRA account help

 Your privacy and Sign-In Partners

-When you use a Sign-In Partner, the information you enter and the identity of your financial institution are not shared with the government service you are trying to access.
-Similarly, information about the government service being accessed is not shared with your financial institution.
+When you use a Sign-In Partner, your banking information and the identity of your financial institution are not shared with the government service you are trying to access.
+Similarly, none of your personal tax information or information about the government service being accessed is shared with your financial institution.
 No personally identifying information or banking details are ever shared.

 Because the Sign-In Partner does not provide any identity information to the Government, you must identify yourself by providing some personal information the first time you use this service.